-2. Import the video file.
-From the top menu select Video > Add A Video File > Select the target video file.
-Currently, Mixcraft only supports .AVI or .WMV file types.
+Import the video file.
+From the top menu select Video > Add A Video File Select the target video file.
+Currently, Mixcraft only supports .AVI, WMV, and MP4 file types.

 A video imported into Mixcraft.
 Both the video frames and audio is imported.